PaloAltoNetworks/a3s/README.md

 Certain authentication sources allow to set an additional identity modifier.
 This is an URL to an HTTPS server running on your own premises, that will be be called by A3S when it is about to deliver a token from the source.

+One reason one may want to do so is to enhance claims based on an external system.
+We can imagine an A3S server run by a health care provider, that may trust a more global A3S instance.
+This instance could return a claim based the bearer's SSN and the health care provider may want to deliver a token that would contain additional information, like a blood type for instance.
+The identity modifier would then query an external database to match the blood type on record with the bearer SSN.

 The server will receive the claims that are about to be delivered, and will have a chance to modify the list.
 The server must impplement MTLS authentication and must accept the certificates set in the source modifier.

 The server must return `200` if it did modify the claims or `204` if it did not.
 Any other code will be treated as an error.